 While modern medicine has advanced our diagnosis and treatment of disease, discoveries made by ancient societies have provided valuable insights, and even some therapies, that continue to be used today.

-During the Middle Ages, plants, foods and natural elements were the primary form of medicine.
+During the Middle Ages, plants, foods and natural elements were the primary forms of medicine.
 While these therapies may seem primitive compared to the pharmaceuticals we have today, there was ancient wisdom in these remedies.
 Some of these remedies have withstood the test of time and have been validated by modern science.

-One such remedy, that offers a broad spectrum of health applications and continues to enjoy wide popularity is silver.
+One such remedy that offers a broad spectrum of health applications and continues to enjoy wide popularity is silver.
 Hippocrates, the famous Greek physician, known as the father of medicine, used silver to treat a range of health problems including ulcers and to promote wound healing.
 By the Middle Ages, silver was revered for its purifying and antimicrobial properties.
 During the bubonic plague, the “Black Death” of the 14thcentury, it was thought that rich people were spared because they received immune support from dining with silver tableware and plates.
 Those “born with a silver spoon in their mouth” benefited from the antimicrobial properties that silver offered.

 Silver has continued to be used throughout the 20thcentury.
-It is used topically as the standard for the treatment of burns; it is applied to the eyes of newborn babies to prevent infections after delivery; and it is used to cauterize wounds.
+It is used topically as the standard for the treatment of burns; it is applied to the eyes of newborn babies to prevent infections after delivery, and it is used to cauterize wounds.
 It’s antiviral, antifungal and antibacterial properties make it a popular supplement for immune system support and to ward off infections.

-In the late 1990s businessman and entrepreneur Stephen Quinto developed a technology to isolate silver into extremely tiny particles, so fine that only a transmission electron microscope can measure them.
-This breakthrough discovery lead to the creation of Bio-Active Silver Hydrosol, known as Sovereign Silver.
+In the late 1990s, businessman and entrepreneur Stephen Quinto developed a technology to isolate silver into extremely tiny particles, so fine that only a transmission electron microscope can measure them.
+This breakthrough discovery led to the creation of Bio-Active Silver Hydrosol, known as Sovereign Silver.
 It contains more than 98 percent bio-active positively charged silver ions and silver nanoclusters in pharmaceutical grade purified water.
 In comparison, most other forms of colloidal silver contain only about 10 percent positively charged silver ions.
 The smaller particle size makes it easier for the body to absorb and eliminate the Bio-Active Silver Hydrosol, leading to superior safety and efficacy.

 Some other notable ancient remedies that are still used today, include: